olegkrivtsov/openbook/README.md

 # OpenBook - The Open-Source Tool for Generating HTML Books about PHP Programming Language

-The aim of this project is to develop a convenient tool for generating online books on PHP programming readable online on any-sized device (from smartphones to desktops).
-It gets the book sources in Markdown format (particularly its
-[Leanpub](https://leanpub.com/help/manual) flavor) produces HTML files on output.
+The aim of this project is to develop a convenient tool for generating online books on PHP programming language.
+I want that the books generated be readable in any browser and on any-sized device (from smartphones to desktops).
+The tool gets the book sources in Markdown format (particularly the dialect of Markdown proposed by [Leanpub](https://leanpub.com/help/manual) website) and produces HTML files readable in a browser on output.
+Then the generated files can be published on the Internet on a cheap or free web hosting.

 ## Background